Types of Engine Oil

 - long engine running times

 We recommend synthetic blend oil changes for cars, trucks, vans and SUVs that regularly carry heavy loads, tow trailers and/or operate frequently at high RPMs.

 3. High-Mileage Oil Change: High-mileage engine oil is a special chemical blend of oils and additives that's designed to extend the life of higher mileage vehicles.
 More mileage equals more wear on your engine.
 High-mileage engines demand a powerful concoction that will protect against:

 - oil burn-offs

 - engine leaks

-We recommend high-mileage engine oils for vehicles with 75,000 miles or more, and that are driven an above-average number of miles (generally more than 15,000 per year).
+We recommend high-mileage engine oils for vehicles with more than 75,000 miles on the odometer, especially if they're driven an above-average number of miles, generally more than 15,000, per year.